victorb/pincoop/readme.md

 ## OpenIPFS

+DISCLAIMER: This project is in Beta stage and hugely unstable.
+Installation without docker is not guaranteed to succeed.
+Use at your own risk

 ### Introduction

-OpenIPFS is a set of API endpoints for adding public daemons, retrieve a list of all of them and to add hashes to be pinned on those public daemons
+OpenIPFS is a set of API endpoints and WebUI for adding public daemons, retrieve a list of all of them and to add hashes to be pinned on those public daemons.

 ### Goal

-The goal is to provide a starting point for openly share objects of interest, on a large set of open daemons contributed by the community.
+The goal is to provide a starting point for openly share hashes of interest, on a large set of open daemons contributed by the community.

-IPFS works the way that the more hosts pin a object, the more resilient that object becomes.
-By providing a starting point for open hosting of this object, I hope that we can share more resources with each others.
+IPFS works the way that the more hosts pin a hash, the more resilient that hash becomes.
+By providing a starting point for open hosting of these hashes, I hope that we can share more resources with each others.

-All in a very open and introspectively way.
+All in a very open and transparent way.

+### Installation

+Easiest is to use docker to run OpenIPFS in your own network.

+* `docker pull victorbjelkholm/openipfs`

+* `docker run -d -p your_port:3000 victorbjelkholm/openipfs`

+Replace `your_port` with the port you want the WebUI to be available on.

+It'll take a few seconds for the server to boot after running `docker run`, so just hang tight for a while before loading...

 ### Screenshots